Crime & Safety Issues

 While these incidents usually don’t directly affect travellers to the area, it is something to bear in mind as the organised crime gangs which operate have a distinct hierarchy, and most start at the bottom rung of opportunistic, petty crime and work their way up.

-The Alpes-Maritimes, where the Riviera resorts of Nice and Cannes lie, saw an average of 48 murders per year over the last three years.
+The French Riviera area saw an average of 48 murders per year over the last three years.

 Villa Burglaries & Gassings